cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Cyberbotics] 02/11/2020 16:20:33
 You're welcome

-##### Hakkinein 02/11/2020 18:18:56
+##### threeal 02/11/2020 18:18:56
 hi there, in webots documentation, it said that webots use pid controller to control the motor position ([https://cyberbotics.com/doc/reference/motor#field-summary](https://cyberbotics.com/doc/reference/motor#field-summary).)

 but how is the exact pid system in that motor controller? like in the robotis's motor it said this specification fo the controller system ([http://emanual.robotis.com/docs/en/dxl/mx/mx-64/#p-gain](http://emanual.robotis.com/docs/en/dxl/mx/mx-64/#p-gain)), but when i see the default pid controller in robotis darwin op demo it use (8 0 0), is it the right value in webots?

 ##### David Mansolino [Cyberbotics] 02/12/2020 06:23:10
-HI `@Hakkinein`, by default Webots uses (10, 0, 0).
+HI `@threeal`, by default Webots uses (10, 0, 0).
 Note also that there is a difference between Webots and the robotis motors, Webots does a control in speed regulation whereas robotis motors do a control on torque regulation.

 ##### elkelkmuh 02/12/2020 06:28:32
 Hi `@David Mansolino`  , I tried the framework at this address (  [https://sourceforge.net/p/darwinop/code/HEAD/tree/trunk/darwin/](https://sourceforge.net/p/darwinop/code/HEAD/tree/trunk/darwin/) )